 This means there will be a greater choice of investment prospects and, thanks to the era of renewed confidence following the financial crisis, a positive forward outlook.
 In the run-up to Expo 2020, room occupancy and visitor numbers are predicted to increase.
 Plus, with some 25 million visitors expected for the Expo alone, investors have yet more incentive to consider when it comes to weighing up whether Dubai’s prospects would suit their profile.

-Investors are drawn here not only by the burgeoning growth, but by the prospect of locally tax-free income and a growth plan that targets long-term market stability.
+Investors are drawn here not only by the burgeoning growth, but by the prospect of a growth plan that targets long-term market stability.
 For those who have determined Dubai is the market for them, the question becomes: 'Which districts should we invest in?'.

 Here, we take a look at some of the areas in Dubai that offer the most attractive returns, along with their upcoming prospects.